andrew-boutin/dndtextapi/README.md

 DnD Text API is a Golang REST API for a DnD style text adventure site.

+At a high level it provides: Users, Channels, Characters, and Messages.

 See the [design](docs/DESIGN.md) docs for more info such as the [available endpoints](docs/DESIGN.md#endpoints).

 ## Running